erisonsuzuki/financial_agent_system/docs/prd-core.md

 ## 2. Workflow: Our Mode of Operation

 ### 2.1.
-Task Lifecycle: Blueprint -> Human Approval -> Code Generation -> Human Analysis -> Learning
+Task Lifecycle: Blueprint -> Internal Review -> Human Approval -> Implementation -> Learning

 ### 2.2.
-How I Present the Blueprint and Report Progress
+Internal Code Review & Verification
+    - Before presenting any blueprint or code fix, I will perform a rigorous internal analysis to verify correctness, check for import errors, and ensure all parts of the code are consistent with our established architecture.
+    - This proactive quality control step is designed to prevent errors and ensure that all proposals are functional and follow best practices.

 ### 2.3.
-Feedback and Learning Loop (Post-Code Generation):
+Feedback and Learning Loop
-    - After the final code is generated, it will be analyzed by you (the user).
-I must actively process all feedback, corrections, or suggestions you give me about the code I delivered.
+    - After implementation, I must actively process all feedback, corrections, or suggestions.
     - Based on this feedback, I must identify learning opportunities and suggest updates to this `prd-core.md` to improve my future performance.

 ### 2.4.
 Living Documentation
-    - At the conclusion of each implemented phase, the project's `README.md` file must be updated.
-    - This update should reflect any new setup instructions, environment variables, `Makefile` commands, or architectural decisions made during the phase.
+    - At the conclusion of each implemented phase, the project's `README.md` file must be updated to reflect any new setup instructions, environment variables, or architectural decisions.
-    - This ensures the `README.md` always serves as an accurate and up-to-date entry point for any developer joining the project.

 ## 3. Output: Process Documentation Standard

 ### 3.1.
 Structure of the Final Implementation Report
 ### 3.2.
 Points to Include: Blueprint, Final Code, Tests, and Decisions Made

+## 4. Lessons Learned from Phase 2

+The implementation of the `/health` endpoint and its corresponding tests revealed important lessons about the interaction between FastAPI's dependency injection system and SQLAlchemy's session management.

+* **Dependency Injection vs. Direct Instantiation:** While FastAPI's `Depends` system is powerful for managing dependencies in regular API endpoints, it can introduce complexity in specific scenarios like a health check.
+The initial implementation used `Depends(get_db)`, which made it difficult to correctly mock database failures in tests.
+The final solution was to instantiate the `SessionLocal` directly within the `health_check` function, giving us more granular control over the session's lifecycle and simplifying the testing of failure scenarios.

+* **Mocking Strategy:** The test failures highlighted the importance of choosing the correct object to mock.
+Initially, the tests attempted to patch `sqlalchemy.orm.session.Session.execute`, which was too deep and did not correctly simulate a connection failure.
+The final, successful approach was to patch `app.main.SessionLocal` to control the behavior of the session creation itself.

+* **SQLAlchemy 2.0 Deprecation:** The `declarative_base()` function has been moved from `sqlalchemy.ext.declarative` to `sqlalchemy.orm`.
+This is a simple but important change to keep the codebase up-to-date and avoid deprecation warnings.

+These lessons will be applied to future development to ensure more robust and testable code.